andreandradecosta/react-splitter-layout/README.md

     If this prop is not defined, `SplitterLayout` tries to split the layout with equal sizes.
     (Note: equal size may not apply when there are nested layouts.)

+* `onSecondarySizeChange: PropTypes.func`

+    Optional callback function which receives one parameter of type number.
+It is called when the SplitterLayout component is first mounted, and again whenever the user finishes moving the splitter.

+    The purpose of this callback is to provide the ability to save a user positioned splitter as part of an applications state.
+It is then possible to restore the position using the `secondaryInitialSize` property.
+For those using the flow type library, the signature for the callback is `( secondarySize: number ) => void`.

 ## Release History